sal55/langs/MLang.md/Mfeatures.md

 ### Program Entry Point
 This is usually the `main` function, which is always global (ie. exported, no `global` needed.) `main` takes no parameters.

+This needs to be present in the lead module.

 M will insert a call to a start-up routine in M's runtime module, to set up command-line parameters etc as global variables (`ncmdparams`, and `cmdparams`, the latter being an array of strings).

+`main` can be present in other modules, but only the one in the lead module becomes the entry point.
+Other `main` routines can be called (they will need qualifiers, such as `B.main()`), but are otherwise ignored, unless that module is compiled directly to form its own program.

 ### The start() Function
 If encountered in a module, it will be called automatically by start-up code.
 No 'global' attribute needed.